Revanth-Munirathinam/simple-web-test-automation/README.md

 3. npm install

 Run Some Sample Tests
-To execute the entire test suite in local development, you can use any one of the options mentioned below
+To execute the entire test suite in local development,

+Procedure:
-Option 1: npx wdio run wdio.conf.js.
+       npx wdio run wdio.conf.js.
 You can also run in SauceLabs and BrowserStack by updating the wdio.conf.js file with the required parameters.

 Tests are place in *.feature files in the ./features/*.feature directory.
 A typical test will look similar to this: